Yuvrajchopra25/Playstore-Apps-analysis-Visualization/README.md

 We have been made to work in group.
 Team members are randomly assigned to us.
 My team members are Samanthula Aparanjini, Prathyusha Bestha, Jagadeep Kapuluru from USA and India.

+#### Credits:-
-<bold>Credits:-</bold> I am thankful to HiCounselor for providing this wonderful opportunity to showcase our skills in the field of Data visualization.
+I am thankful to HiCounselor for providing this wonderful opportunity to showcase our skills in the field of Data visualization.
 I am thankful to Aditya sir, Dr Amit sir and Harsh bhai for providing this opportunity and constantly resolving our doubts from time to time.